April 17, 2026 · By Alex Morgan

 Interview Multiple Listing Agents

-Request written proposals from at least three agents.
-Compare not just their rates but what services they include: professional photography, staging consultation, open houses, and marketing reach.
+Get written proposals from at least three agents.
+Compare rates, but also look at what each one includes — professional photography, staging consultation, open houses, marketing reach.
 Sellers who compare proposals often find a 0.5–1% spread between offers on the same property.

 Consider Discount Brokerages

-Services like Redfin (1% listing fee in select markets, as of 2025) and flat-fee MLS companies can cut your listing costs substantially.
-The tradeoff: discount brokers may offer fewer hands-on services than a full-service agent, such as limited in-person availability or standardized marketing templates instead of custom strategies.
+Redfin charges a 1% listing fee in select markets as of 2025.
+Flat-fee MLS companies can cut costs even further.
+The tradeoff: discount brokers often provide fewer hands-on services — less in-person availability, standardized marketing instead of a custom plan.

 Offer a Competitive Buyer Agent Fee

-Even if you negotiate your listing side down, offering 2.5% or more to buyer’s agents can attract stronger buyer traffic.
-Cutting the buyer agent fee too aggressively — say, to 1% or less — may reduce showings and ultimately cost you in final sale price.
-A 2023 study published in the Journal of Financial Economics found that homes offering lower buyer agent commissions took longer to sell and sold at lower prices relative to comparable listings.
+Even if you negotiate your listing side down, offering 2.5% or more to buyer’s agents tends to attract stronger buyer traffic.
+Cutting the buyer agent fee too hard — say, to 1% or less — may reduce showings.
+A 2023 study in the Journal of Financial Economics found that homes offering lower buyer agent commissions took longer to sell and closed at lower prices relative to comparable listings.

 Use Market Conditions as Leverage

-In a fast-moving seller’s market where homes sell in under two weeks, agents spend less time and money marketing your property.
-That’s a valid reason to request a lower rate.
-Conversely, in a slower market, an agent may justifiably push back because they’ll invest more in marketing, staging, and extended showing schedules.
+In a fast seller’s market where homes go under contract in under two weeks, agents spend less time and money on your listing.
+That’s a fair reason to ask for a lower rate.
+In a slower market, an agent may push back — they’ll put more into staging, marketing, and extended showing schedules.

 Ask About Dual-Agency Discounts

-If your listing agent also brings the buyer, you can often negotiate a reduced total commission since both sides go to one brokerage.
-Dual agency — where one agent represents both buyer and seller — has different legal requirements by state.
+If your listing agent also brings the buyer, you can often negotiate a reduced total commission — both sides go to one brokerage.
+Dual agency has different legal rules by state.
 Eight states, including Florida and Colorado, restrict or prohibit it entirely (Source: National Conference of State Legislatures).
-Read the fine print before agreeing.
+Read the contract carefully before agreeing.

 For Sale By Owner (FSBO): Do You Still Pay Commission?

-Post-NAR settlement, FSBO sellers can decide whether to offer buyer agent compensation.
-You’re under no obligation to pay a buyer’s agent, but roughly 88% of buyers used an agent in 2024 (Source: NAR Profile of Home Buyers and Sellers, 2024).
-Refusing to compensate buyer agents may shrink your pool of interested buyers significantly.
+After the NAR settlement, FSBO sellers decide on their own whether to offer buyer agent compensation.
+You’re not required to pay a buyer’s agent.
+But 88% of buyers used an agent in 2024 (Source: NAR Profile of Home Buyers and Sellers, 2024).
+Refusing to compensate buyer’s agents can shrink your buyer pool significantly.

 FSBO Tradeoffs Are Real

-FSBO comes with measurable risks: pricing errors, legal exposure from disclosure mistakes, and fewer showings.
-Homes sold FSBO in 2024 had a median sale price of $380,000 compared to $435,000 for agent-assisted sales — a $55,000 gap (Source: NAR, 2024).
-That price difference may offset the commission savings, particularly for sellers without real estate experience.
+The risks are measurable.
+Pricing errors, legal exposure from disclosure mistakes, fewer showings.
+FSBO homes in 2024 had a median sale price of $380,000 vs. $435,000 for agent-assisted sales — a $55,000 gap (Source: NAR, 2024).
+That difference can wipe out your commission savings, especially if you don’t have real estate experience.

-A practical middle ground: Pay $300–$500 for a flat-fee MLS listing to get your home on the Multiple Listing Service, then negotiate buyer agent compensation separately.
-This gives you MLS exposure without paying a listing agent’s full percentage.
-Services like Houzeo and Beycome offer flat-fee packages in most states, as of 2025.
+A practical middle ground: Pay $300–$500 for a flat-fee MLS listing to get your home on the MLS, then negotiate buyer agent compensation separately.
+You get the exposure without paying a full listing percentage.
+Services like Houzeo and Beycome offer flat-fee packages in most states as of 2025.

 How Agents Split Commission With Their Brokers

-The commission you pay doesn’t go entirely to the individual agent.
-Every licensed agent works under a brokerage, and that brokerage takes a cut — often a substantial one.
+The commission you pay doesn’t go entirely to the agent you work with.
+Every licensed agent operates under a brokerage, and that brokerage takes a cut — often a large one.

-Top producers may work at flat-fee brokerages like eXp Realty or Real Broker, keeping 90–100% of the commission after paying a small flat transaction fee (typically $500–$750 per deal).
-Understanding this structure explains why agents resist deep discounts — a 1% cut in commission can mean a 30–50% reduction in their personal take-home pay after the brokerage split, self-employment taxes, and marketing expenses.
+Top producers sometimes work at flat-fee brokerages like eXp Realty or Real Broker, keeping 90–100% of their commission after a small flat transaction fee, typically $500–$750 per deal.
+This explains why agents resist deep discounts.
+A 1% commission cut can mean a 30–50% drop in their personal take-home after the brokerage split, self-employment taxes, and marketing costs.

-This context doesn’t mean you should avoid negotiating.
-It means you should negotiate with clarity, understanding what you’re asking for and what you’re getting in return.
-Our guide on how to find a real estate agent walks through evaluating agents on value, not just price.
+None of this means you shouldn’t negotiate.
+It means negotiate with a clear picture of what you’re asking for and what you’re getting in return.
+Our how to find a real estate agent guide covers how to evaluate agents on value, not just price.

 Frequently Asked Questions